Makindo/api/matches.md

 GET /matches
 ------------

-This endpoint returns the list of 100 matches, ordered by internal ID.
+This endpoint returns the list of 25 matches, ordered by internal ID.

   - **Authenticated?** Yes
   - **Response?** Yes

 **Parameters**:

-  - `:offset`: The last ID you want the next 100 matches to be after.
+  - `:offset`: The last ID you want the next 25 matches to be after.

 **Statuses**:

-  - `200`: Everything went OK and record was successfully updated.
+  - `200`: Everything went OK and records were returned.
   - `401`: Client's API key was either missing or incorrect.
   - `500`: The server is having problems.